 It’s a natural process and not something you should worry about!

 But what do you do about the dead leaves?

 All you need to do is gives those leaves a gentle tug and they’ll fall right off.

 Discard the leaves and voila – you’re done.
 You now have a healthier-looking plant again.

 Stretching is something that can frustrate even the most talented gardener.
 It’s a consequence of not taking care of your succulent properly.

-If your succulents are stretching out and up in a way that makes them lose their shape, they’re not getting enough sunlight.
-I hate to tell you this, but once your succulent has stretched out, there’s nothing you can do to make it go back to its original form.
+If your succulents are stretching out and up in a way that makes them lose their shape, as shown below, then they’re not getting enough sunlight.

 To prevent your succulents from stretching, make sure you place your pots in an area that gets about 6 hours of indirect sunlight each day.

 If your stretched-out succulent really bothers you, however, you can propagate it to make new plants!

 Simply tug off the leaves in a gentle manner to ensure a clean break from the stem, let the leaves callus over a few days, then place the leaves on top of cactus mix.